-The Shambhala Archives is a repository of film, audio and video recordings, photographs, negatives, transparencies, manuscripts, transcripts, books, and artwork.
+The collection includes film, audio and video recordings, photographs, negatives, transparencies, manuscripts, transcripts, books, and artwork.
 It is one of the largest audio-visual collections of Tibetan Buddhist teachers in the West.